 Types of Mandolines

-The simplest models don't adjust for slicing size; they have one setting that slices very thinly.
-High-end mandolines will have adjustable settings to create paper-thin to slightly thicker slices, and come with attachments to make julienne cuts or shreds, wavy cuts, and even waffle cuts.
+The simplest models have only one setting that slices very thinly.
+High-end mandolines let you adjust the blades to create paper-thin to slightly thicker slices, and come with attachments to make julienne cuts (which are long, slender cuts like french fries) or shreds, wavy cuts, and even waffle cuts.

 When to Use a Mandoline

 A mandoline is typically used when making dishes that require uniformly sliced vegetables, such as a potato gratin or homemade potato chips.
 But it is also used to make french fries, vegetable slaws, and shredded or shaved vegetable dishes.
 This tool also comes in handy when you're short on time and need a generous amount of fruit or vegetable cut quickly.

 Taking care of a mandoline slicer is mainly a matter of cleaning it.
 Here you'll want to follow the instructions of your particular model, but some are safe for the dishwasher, which obviously makes things easier.
 Some models require disassembling the blade from the body of the mandoline and washing it by hand and air drying it.
 Not only is this a hassle, but anytime you're handling the blades directly, you're running the risk of cutting yourself.